bahmutov/ci-publish/README.md

 Now you can run the `ci-publish` logic from shell using `npm run ci-publish` command

+You can avoid adding a script command if you use explicit command in your CI files, like `$(npm bin)/ci-publish`

 - Add a command to run on your CI after the tests pass.

 ### Travis CI